BezBartek/django-db-views/README.md

         class Meta:
             managed = False
             db_table = 'virtual_card_balance'

+- The view definition must be a string or a callable.
+Callable view definition example:

+    view_definition = lambda: str(SomeModel.objects.all().query)

+using callable allow you to write view definition using ORM.

 ### How view migrations work?
    - DBView working as regular django model.
 You can use it in any query.